faciam-dev/goquent/docs/orm/query/README.md

 func (q *Query) InsertGetId(data map[string]any) (int64, error)
 ```

 InsertGetId executes an INSERT and returns the auto\-increment ID.
+When using PostgreSQL, it appends a `RETURNING id` clause to retrieve the inserted identifier because the driver does not implement `LastInsertId`.

 <a name="Query.InsertOrIgnore"></a>
 ### func \(\*Query\) InsertOrIgnore